Jidhi: History

 There is evidence that the people of Jidhi were once nomadic.
 The biggest archeological cairn field identified so far in Awdal and nomadic mosques was there.

 Local projects

 Investments on local economy

 Back in 2018, the Somaliland drought response committee reported a severe water shortage and food scarcity.
 Reports of drought-hit pastoralists were sent daily.
 Investments in the towns in the area were requested, including for Jidhi.

 In 2021 the town was included in the "Islamic Relief Somaliland" project.
 In 2025, WASH infrastructure investment initiatives and hydrogeological survey assessment came to the town.

 Demographics

 As of 2012, the population of Jidhi was estimated to be 248.
-The town inhabitants belong to Mahamed Ase subclan Gadabuursi.
+The town inhabitants belong to fuurlabe subclan ciise.